wavebeem/wavebeem.com/src/blog/2020-10-14-tagged-unions.md

 The error message looks a bit weird, but you'll get used to it.
 You can go to all the places in your code that produce errors like this and fix them.
 You might actually have a fully functioning app that responds to your new state afterward.

-## Appendix: Catching Errors in JavaScript
+## Appendix: Catching errors in JavaScript

 When using tagged unions, you might enjoy this helper function if you're using JavaScript instead of TypeScript.
 Strict objects throw errors when you try to access properties that don't exist, something that happens a lot more frequently when you're using tagged unions.